bhaamfe6/AdvancingMyLifeTraining020821/Notes/vocabulary.md

     1. Extend prespecified classes, Ex. public class GFG extends javax.servlet.http.HttpServlet{...} is **not** a POJO class.
     2. Implement prespecified interfaces
     3. Contain prespecified annotations.

+- **Class** - a specific construct in Java that can associate behavior (methods) and state.
+For example, the behavior and state of object or objects of a parent class are inherited by a sub or child class.
+It serves as a blueprint for an object (which is a 'living' instance) of the class.
+    - A class can declare both <u>static</u> and <u>instance</u> members (variables and methods).
+    - The following is an example of adding a state to a class:
+        - We'll create a simple variable that will specify the object's id.
+We'll represent that with an `int` labeled `id`.
+We'll also create a simple method to get and set the `id` variable.
+    - **Object class** - is a special class that is the root class of all other classes.
+Essentially, other classes either *directly* or *indirectly* inherit from this `Object` class.

+    - **Wrapper Class** - Wrapper classes allow us to represent primitives as objects.
+Conversion between a wrapper object and a primitive occurs automatically
+        - **autoboxing**: primitive to object
+        - **unboxing**: object to primitive
+        - Wrapper utility methods/fiELDS:
+            - **<u>FIELDS<u>**
+            - MAX_VALUE: constant holding the maximum value that that particular wrapper object / primitive can have
+            - MIN_VALUE: constant holding the minimum value that particular wrapper object / primitive can have
+            - SIZE: the number of bits
+            - TYPE: *Class* instance representing primitive type

+            - **<u>METHODS (static methods)</u>**
+            - - valueOf(..): parses some argument into a wrapper object
+            - parseInt(..), parseDouble(..), ... : parse some argument into a primitive of that type
+            - intValue, doubleValue, longValue, etc.: returns value of wrapper object as a primitive

+public class ClassOne {

+    int id;

+    public int getId(){ return id;}

+    public void setId(int id) { this.id = id;}

+    public static void main (String[] args){

+    }
+}

+**The Getter and Setter** or getID() method and setID() methods are the behaviors with state return id and this.id = id of  primitive int and the variable id.

+The following example updates the main() method and added an additional behavior setID() and a println() method.
+The setID() method set the ID to 25 when the variable c1 called the setId() method with the c1.setId(25) syntax.

+ public static void main (String[] args){
+        ClassOne c1 = new ClassOne();
+        c1.setId(25);

+        System.out.println(c1.getId());
+    }
+}

+- **Access Modifier** - Access modifiers control the access to a class, a method, a field or constructor in one class compared to another.

+- **public** means the construct is available to all classes in any package
+- **protected** means the construct is available to any class in the same package or a subclass in any package.
+- **private** means the construct is only available to the current class.
+- **default** is the given access when no modifier is specified and it means that only classes in the same package have access to it.

+- **Constructor** - a block of code that is executed when a class is instantiated.
+This block of code is executed once per object that is created.
+A *<u>constructor always have the same name as the class</u>* and can accept any number of parameters.
+By default, if you create a class and don't specify a constructor the compiler will generate one for you.
+The one generated is called the default no-arg constructor.

+public class Constructors {

+    public Constructors(){
+        System.out.println("Default constructor ran.");
+    }

+    public Constructors(int value){
+        System.out.println(value);
+    }

+    public static void main(String[] args) {
+        //create instances here
+        Constructors c = new Constructors(5839);

+        //use the no-arg constructor
+        Constructors cNoArg = new Constructors();
+    }
+}

+In the above example, the class Constructors has a constructor of the same name "Constructors" that is public accessible.
+It is a no-arg constructor, which is a default constructor, because there is no parameter argument defined for this constructor.
+The next constructor, *public Constructors( int value){* .
+This constructor example as an argument that is a single int parament named value.
+The constructor is instantiated in the main() method by creating a Constructors object assigning a variable c to the object.
+The object is instantiated with the new keyword and passing the value of 5839 to the object.
+The last constructor is an example of contructor overloading because the  ***parameter has changed*** to no argument.
+It is the same object Constructors with the cNoArg variable assignment.

+- **Exceptions** - Exceptions are events that occur during execution of programs that disrupt the normal flow of instructions.
+    - exceptional event that occurred inside the execution of a method
+    - Information about the exception, including its type
+    - The state of the program when the exception occurred
+    - Some sort of exception message that may be specified when the exception is thrown
+    - Other custom information
+    - Exceptions can be
+        - Thrown
+        - Caught

+    1. Checked Exceptions
+        - The `Exception` class and all of its subclasses (except RuntimeException) are known as checked exceptions
+        - Checked exceptions **MUST** be handled or declared by the programmer, otherwise the code **will not compile**

+    2. Unchecked Exceptions
+        - The `RuntimeException` class is a special type of exception that is not required to be handled or declared
+        - Unchecked exceptions are typically reserved for issues such as
+        - `ArithmeticException` for illegal arithmetic, such as dividing by 0
+        - `IndexOutOfBoundsException` if we try to reference an index that is larger than the size of our array
+        - `NullPointerException` if we try to access a field or invoke an instance method on something that is pointing to no object (`null`)
+        - `ClassCastException` if we try to downcast from a parent reference type to some child reference type that is hierarchically valid, but the object is not of that instance.
+    -**Custom Exceptions**
+        - Usually we create custom exceptions to have some sort of descriptive element to the type of exceptional event that is happening.
+Custom exceptions can either extend RuntimeException, which would make it an `unchecked exception`, or extend Exception, which would make it `checked`.
+    - **Handling Exceptions v.
+Declaring Exceptions**
+    - Handling: risky code is placed inside a try/catch block
+    - try-catch-finally
+    - In order to handle exceptions, a try/catch block can be used
+    - `try` encloses the code that may throw an exception
+        - for example if we call methods/constructors that have some sort of `throws` declaration
+    - `catch` defines an exception to catch and run the code inside that block if that exception occurs from the code inside the try block
+    - `finally` is used to run a block of code whether an exception is thrown or not.
+It is always guaranteed to execute unless our program fatally crashes or System.exit() is called.

+    - You can have
+        - try-finally
+        - try-catch-catch-...-finally
+        - try-catch-...
+- **Methods** - Methods are blocks of code that only run when they are called.
+The `public static void main(String[] args)` method, however, is a special method that is called directly by the JVM when we run our application.
+The purpose of utilizing methods, is to reuse code by defining it only once, and then using it many times.
+Methods must be declared within a class in Java
+- Methods are defined with an access modifier, followed by any non-access modifiers, the return type, and then the name of the method and parentheses that can define the various parameters a method may accept